ahmedksultan/MKS21X-FinalProject/README.md

 By pressing the respective key on the first screen, the player may choose what Pokemon they'd like to use for the game.
 For a less challenging experience, we suggest Mewtwo.

-**Using the program** - The objective of the game is to move around the world, battle enemy Trainers and wild Pokemon, and beat the Gym Leader at the end of the experience.
+**Using the program** - The objective of the game is to move around the world and battle enemy Trainers and wild Pokemon.
+With more time, we'd flesh out the experience to include a master Gym Leader at the end.

 [WHILE IN THE GAME WORLD] use the directional keys to move around.